learn-co-curriculum/dsc-pipelines-lab-v2-1/README.md

 ## Introduction

-In this lab you will work with the [Wine Quality Dataset](https://archive.ics.uci.edu/ml/datasets/wine+quality).
-The goal of this lab is not to teach you a new classifier or even show you how to improve the performace of your existing model, but rather to help you streamline your machine learning workflows using scikit-learn pipelines.
+In this lab, you will work with the [Wine Quality Dataset](https://archive.ics.uci.edu/ml/datasets/wine+quality).
+The goal of this lab is not to teach you a new classifier or even show you how to improve the performance of your existing model, but rather to help you streamline your machine learning workflows using scikit-learn pipelines.
 Pipelines let you keep your preprocessing and model building steps together, thus simplifying your cognitive load.
-You will see for yourself why pipelines are great by building the same KNN model twice, but in different ways.
+You will see for yourself why pipelines are great by building the same KNN model twice in different ways.

 ## Objectives